phoenixframework/phoenix/guides/components.md

 > **Requirement**: This guide expects that you have gone through the [request life-cycle guide](request_lifecycle.html).

-The Phoenix endpoint pipeline takes a request, routes it with a router to a controller, and calls a view module to render a template.
+The Phoenix endpoint pipeline takes a request, routes it to a controller, and calls a view module to render a template.
 The view interface from the controller is simple – the controller calls a view function with the connections assigns, and the functions job is to return a HEEx template.
-We call functions that accept assigns and return HEEx, *function components*, which are provided by the [`Phoenix.Component`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html) module.
+We call any function that accepts an `assigns` parameter and returns a HEEx template to be a *function component*.
+Function components are defined with the help of the [`Phoenix.Component`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html) module.

 Function components are the essential building block for any kind of markup-based template rendering you'll perform in Phoenix.
-They served a shared abstraction for the standard MVC controller-based applications, LiveView applications, layouts, and smaller UI definition you'll use throughout other templates.
+They serve as a shared abstraction for the standard MVC controller-based applications, LiveView applications, layouts, and smaller UI definitions you'll use throughout other templates.

 In this chapter, we will recap how components were used in previous chapters and find new use cases for them.